Marinus C. Iwuchukwu, Ph.D.Associate Professor, Department Chair

 Fisher Hall 602

 Marinus C. Iwuchukwu is an Associate Professor of Theology at Duquesne University, Pittsburgh, Pennsylvania, USA.
 He specializes in interreligious dialogue, inclusive religious pluralism, and media and religion.
 Prior to coming to Duquesne University, he was a faculty of a public college in Kano, Nigeria for twelve years.
 He currently teaches undergrad courses in world religions and culture; Judaism, Christianity, and Islam; and dialogue among religions.
 At the graduate level his seminar classes are focused on religious pluralism, freedom of religion, and interreligious dialogue.
 He has authored two books and co-edited a book.
 His two books are: Media Ecology and Religious Pluralism: Engaging Walter Ong and Jacques Dupuis Toward Effective Interreligious Dialogue (2010) and Muslim-Christian Dialogue in Postcolonial Northern Nigeria: The Challenges of Inclusive Cultural and Religious Pluralism (2013).
 The book he co-edited with Brian Stiltner is, Can Muslims and Christians Resolve their Religious and Social Conflicts?
 Cases from Africa and the United States (2013).
 He has published over twenty book chapters and peer reviewed journal articles.
-He is the current chair of the Consortium for Christian-Muslim Dialogue (CCMD) and recipient of the 2014 "Humanity Day Award" from Islamic Center of Pittsburgh, Pittsburgh, PA.
+He is the current chair of the theology department, chair of the Consortium for Christian-Muslim Dialogue (CCMD) and recipient of the 2014 "Humanity Day Award" from Islamic Center of Pittsburgh, Pittsburgh, PA.